Tom Waits: Bad As Me Review (Four Takes)

 It can be difficult to gain a balanced perspective on an album after reading a single summary of the music.
 Bias can tilt a review, as can personal taste, history and just about everything else that is unique to the person writing it.
-So in an effort to offer an expanded perspective in such a medium, here are four reactions, four impressions, Four Takes on Nine Types of Light by TV on the Radio.
+So in an effort to offer an expanded perspective in such a medium, here are Four reactions, Four impressions, Four Takes on Bad As Me by Tom Waits.

 Ali Elabbady (Background Noise Crew, Egypto Knuckles)